Niklan/contact_tools/README.md

 ### getForm() and getFormAjax()

-This two method generate `$form` render array with specified contact form and return it for your feture needs.
+Those two method generate `$form` render array with specified contact form and return it for your further needs.

 #### Parameters

 - `$contact_form_id = 'default_form'`: (optional) contact form bundle name which you want to load.
-If none is pass, will be loaded default contact form which can be selected via contact admin settings.
+If not passes, will be loaded default contact form which can be selected via contact admin settings.

 #### Example